 What Do You Need to Prove Negligence in a Delayed Cancer Diagnosis Case?

-If you want to build a successful medical malpractice case due to a delayed cancer diagnosis or misdiagnosis, you must prove several elements using sufficient evidence.
-Specifically, you must prove that:
+To build a successful medical malpractice case due to a delayed cancer diagnosis or misdiagnosis, you must prove that:

 - The medical professional owed a duty of care to you, often through proving a doctor-patient relationship